 Cranial nerve disorder refers to an impairment of one of the twelve cranial nerves that emerge from the underside of the brain, pass through openings in the skull, and lead to parts of the head, neck, and trunk.
 These disorders can cause pain, tingling, numbness, weakness, or paralysis of the face including the eyes.
 If you have been diagnosed with a cranial nerve disorder, or believe you are experiencing these symptoms, the neurosurgeons at Penn Medicine can help.

 The Region's Leader in Treating Cranial Nerve Disorders

-Penn Neurosurgery is ranked as one of the best programs in the country and best in the Greater Philadelphia region by U.S. News & World Report.
+Because of our dedication and expertise, Penn Neurosurgery is continuously ranked as one of the best programs in the country and best in the Greater Philadelphia region according to U.S. News & World Report.